cookiecutter/cookiecutter/README.rst

 * `cookiecutter-djangopackage`_: A template designed to create reusable third-party PyPI friendly Django apps.
 Documentation is written in tutorial format.
 * `cookiecutter-openstack`_: A template for an OpenStack project.
 * `cookiecutter-docopt`_: A template for a Python command-line script that uses `docopt`_ for arguments parsing.
+* `cookiecutter-django-crud`_: A template to create a Django app with boilerplate CRUD around a model including a factory and tests.

 C
 ~~